Manuel-DominguezCBG/VCF-matcher/README.md

  ____________________________ END REPORT  _______________________________________
 ```

-## Now I show how I have improved my code by using pylint
+## How I have improved my code by using pylint

 #### Analysis after running pylint for the first time
 ```